Travel to North Korea Tips – Or How Not to Get to a Labour Camp

 I heard many people and many friends whom were surprised to hear that it is possible to travel to North Korea!
 You can travel in every country of this world!
 You only have to want to go there – the means will be found later.
-An the answer is YES – you can travel to DPRK but there are some travel restrictions:
+An the answer is YES – you can travel to DPRK but there are some North Korea Travel Tips.

 Can the americans and the japones travel to North Korea?
 The answer is YES, they can.
 For the american citizens the only restriction is that they must enter and exit DPRK by air only.
 The rest of the nationalities can enter or exit by train, too.
 Everyone is allowed to travel to North Korea; only South Koreans and journalists are usually forbidden to travel.
 You can add the missionary people too.